Background and Activities

 Background, Studies and Early Work

 I first encountered video whilst working as an audio-visual technician at the Instructional Materials Centre of the Montreal School Board in 1972.
 I was immediately captivated by the instant playback and the combination of sound and image.
 This new medium seemed to offer the ideal blend of photography, film and audio, the mediums that I had been fascinated with since a teenager.
 Inspired by the film work of Norman Mclaren and other animators at the National Film Board and by the multi-screen projections and large-scale cinematic installations I had experienced at Expo 67, I aspired to work as a film-maker.
-During this early period I was fortunate to have had the opportunity to meet and work with my first mentor, the special effects expert Wally Gentleman.
+During this early period I was fortunate to have had the opportunity to meet and work with my first mentor, the special effects expert Wally Gentleman (1926-2001).
 My early film and photographic knowledge and my affinity with tape recorders and cameras also lead to my first employment.
 Posted to an inner city High School (Baron Byng on St Urbain St), I had the opportunity to occasionally use the school’s video equipment for my own tentative experiments.

 Working with TV studio camera, Vanier College, Montreal, 1974

 Later, when I came to London to study film and TV at the London College of Printing (1976-79), after experimenting with Xerography, colour photography and animation, I decided to concentrate my energies on video during the final two years of the course.
-During my time at the LCP I was influenced by a number of significant artists and film-makers who taught there- particularly Tony Sinden, Peter Donebauer and Ken McMullen.
+During my time at the LCP I was influenced by a number of significant artists and film-makers who taught there- particularly Tony Sinden, Peter Donebauer, and Ken McMullen.

 Some of my earliest work with video whilst a student at LCP was made in collaboration with Gabrielle Bown (1953-2014) and we made a number of videotapes based on our mutual interest in the potential of the TV studio as an experimental environment.
 Our first joint project Continuum (1977-78) is included on the DVD Rewind and Play: An Anthology of Early British Video Art, published by Lux.
 Our videotape The Viewer’s Receptive Capacity was exhibited in the New Contemporaries at the ICA in 1979.

 After meeting David Hall, Stephen Partridge and Stuart Marshall in 1978, I became involved with the recently formed London Video Arts, regularly attending meetings at the LVA offices, initally in Little Newport Street and later in Wardour St, becoming a member of the steering committee in 1979.
-In the mid to late 1980’s I was active again at LVA, involved with the organising of a number of screening events at the Air Gallery in Covent Garden with Terry Flaxton, and David Critchley.
+In the mid to late 1980’s I was active again at LVA, involved with the organising of a number of screening events at the Air Gallery in Covent Garden with Terry Flaxton and David Critchley.
 I was elected chairman of LVA in 1988, and became involved with the restructuring of the organisation during a difficult period of change and uncertainty with funding and management.

 My solo video work during this period, which centred on experimentation with the Videokalos Image Processor, included single-screen videotapes such as Horizontal & Vertical (1979) The Distracted Driver (1980), The Chance Meeting (1981) and multi-channel installation such as Field Study (1980).